quaquel/pyNetLogo/docs/source/install.rst

 Known bugs and limitations
 --------------------------
 -	On a Mac, only headless mode (without GUI) is supported.
--	pyNetLogo can be used to control NetLogo from within Python.
+-	pynetlogo can be used to control NetLogo from within Python.
 Calling Python from within NetLogo is not supported by this library.
 However, this can be achieved using the `Python extension for NetLogo <https://github.com/qiemem/PythonExtension>`_.
 -	See `jpype limitations <https://jpype.readthedocs.io/en/latest/install.html#known-bugs-limitations>`_